Industry-Wide Business Valuation FAQ & Glossary

 Normalized Financial Statements — financial statements adjusted for non-operating assets and liabilities and/or for nonrecurring, noneconomic, or other unusual items to eliminate anomalies and/or facilitate comparisons.

-Orderly Liquidation Value — liquidation value at which the asset or assets are sold over a reasonable period of time to maximize proceeds received.
+Orderly Liquidation Value — liquidation value at which the asset or assets are sold over a reasonable period to maximise the received proceeds.

-Portfolio Discount — an amount or percentage deducted from the value of a business enterprise to reflect the fact that it owns dissimilar operations or assets that do not fit well together.
+Portfolio Discount — an amount or percentage deducted from the value of a business enterprise.
+To reflect the fact that it owns either dissimilar operations or assets that do not fit well together.

 Present Value — the value, as of a specified date, of future economic benefits and/or proceeds from sale, calculated using an appropriate discount rate.